 Statistics is the overarching discipline concerned with everything related to learning from data.
 This includes developing and applying fundamental theory and methodology, decision making under uncertainty, and the transformation of massive amounts of data into knowledge.
 Statistical thinking and quantitative reasoning has become pervasive in culture, economy, law, government and sciences, dramatically changing the way people view the world.
-In an effort to open new avenues for exploring how we can learn from data, in 2005, the Department of Statistical Science (DSS) was formed and became part of CIS.
-The department offers three programs at the undergraduate and graduate level, an undergraduate degree in the College of Arts and Sciences, a professional Master's (MPS) degree, and a PhD.
+In an effort to open new avenues for exploring how we can learn from data, in 2005, the Department of Statistics and Data Science (SDS) was formed and became part of Cornell Bowers CIS.
+The department offers three programs at the undergraduate and graduate level, an undergraduate degree in the College of Arts and Sciences, a professional Master's (MPS) degree, and a Ph.D.

 301 Malott Hall